beckn/missions/docs/starter_kit/starter_kit.md

 **Key Characteristics**:

-- Acquires customers as users
+- Acquires consumers as users
 - Does NOT maintain an active inventory
 - Provides a rich “resource-seeking” and buying experience
 - Interfaces with Beckn Provider Platforms (BPPs) and Network Facilitators to place orders, track status, etc.